YS-L/git-miner/README.md

 # git-miner
-git-miner mines a commit SHA that has the given prefix
+git-miner mines a commit SHA that has the given prefix.

 ## Usage

-This command produces a new commit object with the desired prefix:
+This command produces a new commit object based on the latest commit, such that it has a commit SHA that matches the given prefix:

 ```bash
 git-miner --prefix 000000 --threads 8